The Higher Degrees of MPhil and PhD

 - provide access to relevant seminar programmes and learned conferences within and beyond the institution (where resources and opportunities permit);

-- where appropriate, utilise the diverse cultural, social and educational backgrounds of research students in order to enrich the learning experience of all research students.
+- where appropriate, utilise the diverse cultural, social and educational backgrounds of students in order to enrich the learning experience of all students.

-- Faculties/the Accredited Institution should ensure that research students have access to suitable in-house or external training in transferable skills as appropriate.
+- Faculties/Accredited Institutions should ensure that candidates have access to suitable in-house or external training in transferable skills as appropriate.

-- use information technology appropriately for database management, recording and presenting material, etc.;
+- to use information technology appropriately for database management, recording and presenting material, etc.;

-- apply effective project management skills including realistic goal setting and prioritization of activities;
+- to apply effective project management skills including realistic goal setting and prioritization of activities;

-- appreciate the factors which contribute to the success of formal and informal teams;
+- to appreciate the factors which contribute to the success of formal and informal teams;

-to provide effective support to others when involved in teaching, mentoring or demonstrating activities (please refer to paragraph 57 below for further guidance);
+- to provide effective support to others when involved in teaching, mentoring or demonstrating activities;

-- take ownership of their own career progression.
+- to take ownership of their own career progression.

-- It is the research student’s responsibility, with appropriate guidance from the supervisory team, to observe due ethical standards in the design, conduct and reporting of the research (see also paragraph 48 below).
-Ethical considerations must be addressed in all research involving either human subjects or animals.
+- Supervisors and students should observe due ethical standards in the design, conduct and reporting of the research.
+Ethical considerations must be addressed in research involving either human subjects or animals.
 Consideration should also be given to different racial or cultural perspectives on research ethics.
-Faculties/the Accredited Institution should establish a formal channel to consider and determine any such ethical issues.
-The University's Ethics Policy and other related documents can be accessed on the Governance section of the University website.
-Research students should receive formal training in research ethics to help them to understand both the formal mechanisms for gaining ethical approval for their research and the intellectual debates surrounding research ethics.
+Faculties/Accredited Institutions should establish a formal channel to consider and determine any such ethical issues.
+The University's Ethics Policy and other related documents can be accessed from the Research Support Office website.

 Mode of Candidature